mikzuit/fair-job-offer/README.md

 d.
 Grab my [Templates](templates) to make a easy to understand Resume and cover letters.

-This ABCD would basically filter hundred fake job offers.
+This "abcd" would basically filter hundred of fake job offers.
 Remember to read the reasons they could use fake job postings.
 It would save you a lot of time and you'll be less frustrated.

 # Summary